Visas and immigration

 Business Visa

 South Africa is a country that welcomes much-needed foreign investment.
-Therefore, a section of South African immigration legislation deals specifically with foreign individuals wishing to conduct business in the country or invest in a South African company.
+Therefore, a section of immigration legislation deals specifically with foreign individuals wishing to conduct business in the country or invest in a South African company.

 A photographer sitting at table with laptop and camera editing her photos